ignetic/Thumber/README.md

 __Creates image thumbnails from PDF files.__

-Thumber generates thumbnails from your PDFs.
+_Thumber_ generates thumbnails from your PDFs.
 You can call it using a single tag in your template.

-### Requirements:
- - This plugin requires [ImageMagick](http://www.imagemagick.org/) and [Ghostscript](http://www.ghostscript.com/) to be installed
- - You should create a directory for your cached thumbnails to live.
-The default directory is specified as `/images/thumber`.
-Thumber should have permissions to write to this directory

 ### Example usage: